Blessed Virgin of the Fort

-Our Lady of the Immaculate Conception and of the Triumph of the Cross of Panguil Bay (Spanish: Nuestra Señora de la Inmaculada Concepción y del Triunfo de la Cruz de Migpangi), also known as Our Lady of the Triumph of the Cross (Spanish: Nuestra Señora del Triunfo de la Cruz) and the Virgin of the Fort (Birhen sa Cotta), is an 18th-century image of the Blessed Virgin Mary venerated at the Metropolitan Cathedral of the Immaculate Conception in Ozamiz City, Misamis Occidental in the Philippines and is the patroness of the city.
-The image was named after the Fuerte de la Concepcion y del Triunfo of Panguil Bay, the fort where it was originally kept.
+Our Lady of the Immaculate Conception and of the Triumph of the Cross of Panguil Bay (Nuestra Señora de la Inmaculada Concepción y del Triunfo de la Cruz de Migpangi, Nostra Domina de Conceptionis Immaculata et Crux Invictus de Panguensis), also known as Our Lady of the Triumph of the Cross (Nuestra Señora del Triunfo de la Cruz) and informally known as the Virgin of the Fort (Birhen sa Cotta), is an 18th-century wooden image of the Blessed Virgin Mary venerated as patroness at the Metropolitan Cathedral of the Immaculate Conception in Ozamiz City, Misamis Occidental in the Philippines.

+The archbishop of Ozamis, Martin Jumoad, granted an episcopal coronation to the image, which was announced on 17 May 2026, and was crowned on 8 July 2026.
+The Marian image was named after its original sanctuary, the Fuerte de la Concepción y del Triunfo of Panguil Bay.
+The image was notably recovered by longtime preservationists after years of purported theft and disappearance.

 Description

-The wooden image shows the Virgin Mary standing on a cloud, wearing brown and white robes, carved as if being blown by the wind, a crown, and a scapular.
-At her feet are 3 angels, a crescent moon, and a serpent under her feet biting a fruit.
-The image is 35 inches from head to toe, while her crown and the cloud beneath her feet adds an additional 12 inches, a total of 3 feet and 11 inches.
-During the image's restoration prior its return to Ozamiz, the wood used is determined to be Batikuling (Litsea leytensis) and Narra (Pterocarpus indicus), both trees being native to the Philippines, while the former is endemic.
-The image is approximately more than 260 years old.
+The wooden image shows the Virgin Mary in a Rococo style, standing on a cloud, wearing pink and blue robes, carved as if being blown by the wind, with a crown and an aureole.
+At her feet are three angels, a crescent moon, and a serpent under her feet biting a fruit.
+The image is 35 inches from head to toe, while her crown and the cloud beneath her feet add an additional foot, for a total of 3 feet and 11 inches.
+During the image's restoration prior its return to Ozamiz, the wood used was determined to be Batikulíng (Litsea leytensis) and Narra (Pterocarpus indicus), trees native to the Philippines, with the former being endemic.
+The image is approximately 270 years old.